magisterquis/curlrevshell/README.md

 but with the following "features":

 - Underlying comms via HTTPS via cURL
-- Self-signed TLS cert, plus certificate pinning
+- Self-signed TLS certificate, plus certificate pinning
 - One cURL execution per output line
 - Lots and lots of fork and exec
 - Like, lots
 - Optionally serves static files
+- Accepts multiple shells in series, like `nc -lk` but in color

 For legal use only